Star Trek Into Darkness poster

 The inciting incident occurs at 16 minutes when A Starfleet archive in London explodes after being bombed by rogue agent John Harrison, killing dozens.
 The attack disrupts the status quo of Starfleet security and signals a new internal threat..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kirk chooses to defy orders and capture Harrison alive rather than assassinate him, influenced by Spock's argument and his own conscience.
+This indicates the protagonist's commitment to Kirk chooses to defy orders and capture Harrison alive rather than assassinate him, influenced by Spock's argument and his own conscience.
 He removes the torpedoes and decides to bring Harrison to justice, actively choosing a principled path over vengeance., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Khan reveals the torpedoes contain his frozen crew, and Kirk discovers Admiral Marcus has been manipulating events to start a war with the Klingons.
+Notably, this crucial beat Khan reveals the torpedoes contain his frozen crew, and Kirk discovers Admiral Marcus has been manipulating events to start a war with the Klingons.
 False defeat: Kirk realizes he's been used as a pawn, the real enemy is within Starfleet, and the stakes involve intergalactic war., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (74% through) represents the emotional nadir.
 Here, Enterprise loses all power and begins falling toward Earth.
 The ship is devastated, crew dying, and Kirk is helpless to save them.
-Literal death approaches as the ship plummets and the warp core fails, with Khan triumphant and escape impossible., shows the protagonist at their lowest point.
+Literal death approaches as the ship plummets and the warp core fails, with Khan triumphant and escape impossible., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Kirk dies after fixing the warp core, completing his sacrifice with Spock witnessing through the glass (reversing the Wrath of Khan scene).
 Kirk finally understands what it means to command: "I'm scared...
 I don't know what to do."
 His death synthesizes the theme through ultimate self-sacrifice., demonstrating the transformation achieved throughout the journey.